ahmedBilal5/simple-azure-blob-changefeed-reader/README.md

+> NOTE: This package was created with heavy usage of Claude Code.
+While the information below has been checked to be mostly correct, do read with caution.

 # simple-azure-blob-changefeed-reader

 A lightweight TypeScript library and CLI that reads the **Azure Blob Storage Change Feed** without the official `@azure/storage-blob-changefeed` package.

 ## Why This Package?

-The official `@azure/storage-blob-changefeed` SDK package is still in public preview and was throwing runtime errors in practice.
-This library reimplements the change-feed traversal logic from scratch using only the stable `@azure/storage-blob` SDK (for authentication and HTTP) and the `avsc` package (for Avro decoding).
-No preview packages, no unstable APIs.
+The official `@azure/storage-blob-changefeed` SDK package is in preview and was throwing runtime errors in practice.
+This library is an alternative to that library.

 ## How Azure Blob Change Feed Works